WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.3.2

-Default source-language to use for example in :ref:`component-source_language`.
+:ref:`component-source_language` for any new components.

 Defaults to `en`.
 The matching language object needs to exist in the database.